How do I support someone who is in a crisis and may be thinking about suicide?

 - Remove anything in the area that may be harmful (e.g. guns, pills).

-- Contact a doctor or a crisis/suicide prevention hotline:
+- Contact a doctor at a suicide or crisis hotline:

 - Text HOME to 741-741 to connect with a crisis counselor at the Crisis Text Line from anywhere in the US.
 It’s free, 24/7/365, and confidential.

 - If you’re outside the United States, please visit iasp.info